EclipseAndrey/xcode_parser/README.md

 - `replaceOrAdd(NamedComponent component)` - Replaces an existing component in the mapping or adds a new one if a component with such UUID is not found.
 - `find<T extends NamedComponent>(String key)` - Searches for a component in the mapping by its UUID and returns it if found.
 Returns null if the component is not found.
 - `findComment<T extends NamedComponent>(String comment)` - Searches for a component by comment.
 This is useful if components have been marked with comments for further identification.
+- `MapPbx copyWith({String? uuid, List<NamedComponent>? children, String? comment, bool? isInline})` - Creates a copy with the possibility of replacing its components.
+- `bool isInline` - Controls whether the map is rendered in a single line (e.g. PBXBuildFile entries) or in a multiline format.
+Set automatically during parsing.

 #### Example